 At Imperial, we give you the opportunity to submit an optional three-minute video pitch in support of your application.
 The video pitch helps you to: consolidate your motivations for undertaking an MBA, set yourself apart from other candidates, and allows the Admissions team to hear about your experience and achievements first-hand, gain an insight into your personality and gauge if you are the right ‘fit’ for Imperial.

 If you choose to prepare a video, you will need to post it on YouTube (or Youku if you are based in China) and allow us access to it by providing a private link to it on your application.
 There are no technical specifications and most applicants film their video pitch on a camera phone, tablet or webcam.
 We do not provide any strict guidelines about the content or format of the video, and you should feel free to present yourself in the style in which you are most comfortable.
-These are four examples of video pitches from previous years.

 Contact details of two referees